Kings topple Blackhawks, net fifth straight win

 Brown and Kopitar sandwiched empty-net goals for the Kings around Jonathan Toews’ tally for the Blackhawks with 1:46 remaining in the game.

+“It’s got to be better than that,” Toews said.
+“It’s got to make the difference in some of these tight games for us.”

-Quick, who made 24 saves, has allowed one goal or none in eight of his 22 starts this season.
+Quick, who made 24 saves, faced just three shots on the power play.
+He has allowed one goal or none in eight of his 22 starts this season.

+Teammates grinned after the game while addressing Quick’s brilliance.
+Familiar or not, it still seems fresh to some Kings.

+“It’s unbelievable,” Folin said.
+“I get surprised every time.
+You think the puck is going to be in the net, but somehow, it stays out.”

 Forsberg started his second game in as many nights for the Blackhawks, who put regular goalie Corey Crawford on injured reserve with a lower-body injury Friday.
 Forsberg stopped 21 shots Sunday, including a save on a breakaway from Kings forward Marian Gaborik that followed a Patrick Sharp turnover early in the third period.